service-org/service-smtp/README.md

 from io import StringIO
 from PIL import ImageDraw
 from logging import getLogger
-from service_smtp.core.dependencies import Smtp from service_smtp.core.convert import from_name_to_cid
+from service_smtp.core.dependencies import SMTP from service_smtp.core.client import SMTPClient from service_smtp.core.convert import from_name_to_cid
-from service_croniter.core.entrypoints import croniter from service_core.core.service import Service as BaseService from service_smtp.core.connect import Connection as SmtpConnection
+from service_croniter.core.entrypoints import croniter from service_core.core.service import Service as BaseService

 logger = getLogger(__name__)